-Route Description: From Moab, go north on U.S. Highway 191 to its junction with Utah Highway 279.
-Turn left on Highway 279 and go all the way to its end at the potash plant.
+Route Description: From Moab, go north on Hwy 191 to its junction with Hwy 279.
+Turn left on Hwy 279 and go all the way to its end at the potash plant.
 The route turns to dirt road, and starts climbing up terraces along the Colorado River.
 The road passes the evaporation ponds of the potash plant, and then reenters public land, in an area known as Shafer Basin.
 The road is now directly under Dead Horse Point State Park, and above the Colorado River.
 This road has been used in countless commercials and movies, as it provides a beautiful backdrop.

 NOTE: Both Shafer Basin and Long Canyon are desert bighorn sheep country.
 If you see one of these creatures, observe it quietly from your vehicle.
 Do not stress the animals by approaching them, and never harass them.
 Both Shafer Basin and Long Canyon are closed to camping to protect their habitat.